Nearsoft/automation-school/Java-Chapters/Chapter-05/README.md

 The do-while loop always executes its body at least once, because its conditional expression is at the bottom of the loop.
 The conditional must be a Boolean or boolean expression.

+Flow diagram of a do while statement:

 ![do-while-diagram.png](images/do-while-diagram.png)

+A common do while statement looks like the following code:

 ```java
 boolean condition = true;